mjneary10/shaunagra-test/content/cards/condolence/pet-loss-sympathy-card-for-dog-condolence-card.md

 description = "This dog sympathy card is perfect to give to a dog owner to show them you understand they are going through an extremely difficult time.
 After all, the loss of a dog is like the loss of a close family member."
 +++

+This dog sympathy card is perfect to give to a dog owner to show them you understand they are going through an extremely difficult time.
+After all, the loss of a dog is like the loss of a close family member.